pbarna389/the-git-rocks/README.md

-# the git is actually rocking
+# The git is actually rocking